aquietone/maui/ADDONS.md

 # Extending MAUI to support other INI based macros

+Ignore these instructions for now... this whole thing is still a WIP.

 ## Addons folder

 Add a new addon file such as `ka.lua`.